pc2/AuroraFlow/README.md

 ﻿# Using AuroraFlow for direct point-to-point communications

+A detailed analysis of this work including an application demonstration was published at HEART'25.

+Gerrit Pape, Bjarne Wintermann, Linus Jungemann, Michael Lass, Marius Meyer, Heinrich Riebler, and Christian Plessl.
+2025.
+AuroraFlow, an Easy-to-Use, Low-Latency FPGA Communication Solution Demonstrated on Multi-FPGA Neural Network Inference.
+In Proceedings of the 15th International Symposium on Highly Efficient Accelerators and Reconfigurable Technologies (HEART '25).
+Association for Computing Machinery, New York, NY, USA, 35–48. https://doi.org/10.1145/3728179.3728190

 ## Introduction

 This repository is based on the [example](https://github.com/Xilinx/Vitis-Tutorials/tree/2023.2/Hardware_Acceleration/Design_Tutorials/08-alveo_aurora_kernel) from Xilinx and provides you a ready-to-link, packaged Aurora IP which works on four QSFP28 lanes, has Flow Control implemented and reaches 100Gb/s throughput.